refinedev/refine/documentation/docs/api-reference/chakra-ui/components/basic-views/edit.md

 }
 ```

 `<Edit>` provides us a layout for displaying the page.
-It does not contain any logic but adds extra functionalities like a refresh button.
+It does not contain any logic and just adds extra functionalities like a refresh button.

 We will show what `<Edit>` does using properties with examples.